Berwick Bandits

 The Berwick Bandits are a British speedway club, based in Berwick-upon-Tweed.
 They currently compete in the SGB Championship, racing at Shielfield Park, with home matches usually taking place on Saturday evenings.
-They also run a second team in the National Development League, known as the Berwick Bullets.
+They used to run a second team in the National Development League, known as the Berwick Bullets.

 History

 1960s

 The start of speedway in Berwick began in late 1967, when speedway promoter Danny Taylor left the Glasgow Tigers after one season due to travel problems from Glasgow to his chicken farm business in Jedburgh.
 He announced that he was in negotiation with Berwick Rangers to use Shielfield Park.

 Berwick's debut season coincided with the inaugural British League Division Two season in 1968.
 Berwick's first home fixture was a challenge match against Newcastle Colts on 18 May 1968.
 The team struggled during their first two seasons finishing last in 1968 and 14th in 1969.

 1970s

 Berwick competed in all nine seasons of the British League division 2 or the National League as it was called from 1975.
 The team only achieved mediocrity but the fans saw several number 1 riders including Doug Wyer, Graham Jones and Steve McDermott.
 The team did manage a fourth place finish and a Knockout Cup final appearance in 1979.